Dizziness (Dizzy) (cont.)

 - Altered mental status or thinking.
 This may include symptoms such as confusion, change in vision, change in speech, facial droop, weakness of one side of the body, or headache.
 These may be signs of stroke, bleeding in the brain, or tumor.

 - Vertigo may cause significant problems with vomiting and may be debilitating.
-Often, medical care is needed to control symptoms even though the underlying problem is not serious.
+Often, medical care is needed to control symptoms even though the underlying problem is not necessarily serious.

 Viewers share their comments